mwbowers/mwbowers.github.io/reference/asna-qsys-runtime/classes/database-cycle-file.md

 ### LoadBuffer()

-Loads the internal buffer by populating the file fields.
+Copies data from the cycle file buffer to the program fields.

 ```cs
 LoadBuffer();